ssrg-vt/popcorn-openmp/README.md

 $ cd blackscholes
 $ ls
 blackscholes.c  inputs  Makefile  make.sh
-$ ./make.sh -noscp
+$ ./make.sh
 ... (build output) ...
 ```

 Without any extra arguments, the command will build the application and try to copy the binaries to the heterogeneous setup.
-Possible argument:
+Here are the possible arguments:

 ```
--heterogeneous : copy binaries to the heterogeneous setup (default) -homogeneous   : copy binaries to the homogeneous setup -vm            : copy binaries to the virtual machine setup
+-heterogeneous : copy binaries to the heterogeneous setup (default) -homogeneous   : copy binaries to the homogeneous setup -vm            : copy binaries to the virtual machine setup -noscp         : don't copy binaries anywhere
 ```

 Note that for some benchmarks the build system creates a "runnable" which encapsulates both the binary and all other command line arguments needed to launch the application.
 For example: